campworkcoeman/campworkcoeman.org/cub-scouts/fees.md

 ### More information

-For more information or questions please contact Alex Cantor at [alex.cantor@scouting.org](mailto:alex.cantor@scouting.org).
+For more information or questions please contact Jeff Seiser at [jseiser@campworkcoeman.org](mailto:jseiser@campworkcoeman.org).

 ### Camperships